William Smellie (obstetrician): Controversy

-Shelton's supposition was criticized by a number of medical historians who pointed out that already in 1761 Peter Camper indicated that the figures in Smellie's A Sett of Anatomical Tables "were not all from real life", and very likely other methods than murder were available to obtain bodies of recently died pregnant women at that time.
+Shelton's supposition was criticized by a number of medical historians who pointed out that already in 1761 Peter Camper indicated that the figures in Smellie's A Sett of Anatomical Tables "were not all from real life", and very likely other methods than murder were available to obtain bodies of recently dead pregnant women at that time.

 Helen King indicated that the response of the media and the internet to Shelton's publication "raised fresh questions about how medical history is generated, presented and evaluated in the media and, in particular, on the internet".